246 Beacon is located on the north side of Beacon, between Dartmouth and Exeter, with 244 Beacon to the east and 250 Beacon to the west.

-246 Beacon was designed by Peabody and Stearns, architects, and built in 1887 by George Eldridge, builder, as the home of Dr. George Webb West, a physician, and his wife, Rose Lee (Saltonstall) West.
-They previously had lived at 70 Chestnut.
+246 Beacon was designed by Peabody and Stearns, architects, and built in 1887-1888 by George Eldridge, mason, as the home of Dr. George Webb West, a physician, and his wife, Rose Lee (Saltonstall) West.

 The land on which 246 Beacon was built was purchased from Frederic Amory on January 10, 1887, by George W. West’s sister, Mary Endicott West, of Salem.
 The lot had been assembled from portions of two parcels purchased from the Boston and Roxbury Mill Corporation on October 20, 1863, one by Francis Cabot Lowell, Jr., trustee under the will of his brother, attorney Edward Jackson Lowell, and the other by Lydia (Gray) Ward, the widow of merchant and banker Thomas Wren Ward.
 The original land deeds specified the obligations of the purchasers with respect to party walls that would be built on the land, and these included the eastern party wall that would be built between 244 and 246 Beacon.
 On the same day as Mary West purchased the lot for 246 Beacon, she also entered into a party wall agreement with Frederic Amory with respect to the wall to the west (where 250 Beacon would be built), which lot Frederic Lowell still owned but sold to Georgianna Parsons later that same month.

 Click here for an index to the deeds for 246 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 George West is shown as the owner of 246 Beacon on the original building permit application, dated March 16, 1887, with his name crossed off and his sister’s name, Mary E. West, entered instead.
 She also is shown as the owner on the final building inspection reported, dated August 13, 1888.